Teaching the history of the Khmer Rouge to a new generation

 An attentive Cambodian student in a guided lesson, learning with the app on her phone.

 This project supports the pursuit of justice, human rights and reconciliation for Khmer Rouge victims by broadly disseminating educational resources and information on the Khmer Rouge era across schools and communities within Cambodia.
+The app is currently available in Khmer and English, with a Japanese-language version currently being created.

 Return to Projects